-“Why are we so damn stupid?”, that’s what you’ll ask yourself after you see what I’m about to show you.
+Are you ready to lose faith in humanity?
 Now, I’m not entirely against suburbs, cul-de-sacs, and curvillinear loop street layouts.
 I can see why people (myself included) like them and what they find attractive about them.
 But, things have gotten so out of hand, that the damage they cause never be fixed and is permanant.
 Still, there something we can do to alleviate their side effects.

-Instead of creating more distance between you and the evil black minorities from the violent city who are coming to eat you and your children, you’re really separating yourself and your kids from your own neighbors who live a frisbee’s throw away from you.
+Instead of creating more distance between you and your annoying loud neighbors / preventing others from driving through your street, you’re really separating yourself and your kids from your own community who live a frisbee’s throw away from you.
 You’re preventing your kids from socializing with their friends on a neighboring street.

 To put it lightly, overdone cul-de-sacs and curvilinear loop street layouts viciously separate neighbor from neighbor, force people to drive long distances, and astronomically increase the distance from point A to point B. They are illogical.